-A week ago Tuesday, Pope Benedict XVI made a statement about sexual abuse in the Catholic Church.
+Last week, Pope Benedict XVI made a statement about sexual abuse in the Catholic Church.
 He was talking to reporters on his way to Portugal, on a plane.
-Sins within the Church had become "truly terrifying," he said.
+Sins within the Church had become truly terrifying, he told them.
 Penitence had to be done; forgiveness had to be sought.

-For the 2000 years since Jesus made Peter, or petros, the "rock," or foundation of his Church, giving him the keys to the kingdom of heaven with the power to bind and loose, and telling him to "feed my sheep," Roman bishops have ministered to the material needs of the faithful, and to their souls.
+For the 2000 years since Jesus made Peter, or petros, the "rock," or foundation of his Church, giving him the keys to the kingdom of heaven with the power to bind and loose, Roman bishops have ministered to the material needs of the faithful, and to their souls.
 The better to do that, they've made personal sacrifices.
 They've been celibate, from the Latin caelebs, or unmarried.
 But they haven't always been chaste, from the Latin castus, or uninterested in sex.

 As everybody knows, within a generation after Jesus of Nazareth was hung on a cross, his apostles were discouraging followers from getting married.
 "Are you free from a wife?"
 Paul of Tarsus asked.
 If they were, it was better to stay that way.
 "To the unmarried and the widows I say that it is well for them to remain single as I do," he wrote in a letter.
 Then he added, "he who marries his betrothed does well, and he who refrains from marriage will do better."

 Toward the close of the Middle Ages, there was more bad news.
 Peter Damian, the Cardinal Bishop of Ostia, sent a letter in 1049 to Pope Leo IX, about the sexual abuse of boys.
-The "erotic clerics" who practiced sodomy with their "spiritual sons" ought to be deprived of their status, he thought.
+Erotic clerics who sodomized their spiritual sons ought to be deprived of their status, or worse.
 Peter sent another letter, ten years later, to Pope Nicholas II, about clerical abuses of women.
 It was high time for men in orders to "bar the door of their loins," and to tie their "priestly genitals" up.
 Everybody knew where their prostitutes lived, the names of their mistresses, or who their fathers-in-law and mothers-in-law were, "and lastly, to remove all doubt, there were the obvious pregnancies and squalling babies."

 Occasionally, ordained men have been brought up before ecclesiastical councils.
 In the spring of 1274, Henry of Gelders, the Bishop of Liége, was deposed -- for "incontinence," as the father of 61 daughters and sons.
 And in November of 1414, at the Council of Constance, 29 cardinals, 183 bishops and 134 abbots heard 44 articles read out against Baldassarre Cossa, the antipope John XXIII -- a pirate and rapist, murderer and sodomist, who'd hired and maintained sacrilegious intercourse with 300 nuns, violated 3 sisters, "and imprisoned a whole family in order to abuse the mother, son and father."